makannew/Composer/README.md

   return myComp;
 }
 ```
-Now consider we have a function to log myComp numbers like this:
+Now consider we have a function to log myComp numbers
 ```
 const logChildComp = function({childComps}){
   for(let item in childComps){